Jupyter Notebooks¶

 Reserving resources section for instructions on how to reserve

-additional CPUs and RAM, and the Using the GPU / high-memory nodes page for
+additional CPUs and RAM, and the GPU / high-memory jobs page for

 instructions on how to reserve GPUs or large amounts of memory.
 The